 (Just in case you are wondering, the quilting safety pins come in sizes 0 to size 4.
 A zero size is very small/shortest length, a size 4 is the longest length that would be used for securing really thick layers of fabrics.
 The thickness of the safety pin changes slightly with the size as well.)

 Using curved safety pins for quilting makes the pinning process so much easier.
 Having the curved side allows the pin to maneuver easier back up thru the layers of fabrics.
-These pins can be found at your local fabric shop or buy now thru the links provided.
+These pins can be found at your local fabric shop.

 What is Quilting?

 Quilting is simply stitching a design that serves as securing all layers of fabric/batting and adds visual appeal to your insulated food carrier or other quilting project.